jmetzger/training-microservices-docker-kubernetes/kubernetes-networks/dns-resolution-services.md

   * DNS - Names for Services are automatically created from the Service -> Name
   * + the namespace the service is in
-  * + the fixed name svc.cluster.local
+  * + fixed subdomain svc.cluster.local

 ## Example: